 This resource features a collection of reports regarding various of afterschool topics such as 21st Century Community Learning Centers evaluation, OST salaries, demand for afterschool care and links to other sources (e.g., IYI).

 Indiana Youth Institute – County Snapshots

-Used by local leaders to make decisions, nonprofits when writing grants, and policymakers as they decide how to use public dollars, these county profiles make it easy for you to track child well-being within local communities.
+Used by local leaders to make decisions, nonprofits when writing grants, and policymakers as they decide how to use public dollars, the IYI County Dashboard makes it easy for you to track child well-being within local communities.

 Richard M. Fairbanks Foundation – Community Data Snapshot